ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

       yourself and find the best set of parameters for diamond.

         ??? success "Tips"
-            Start with E_cut of ~50.0 Ry and k-points of 4x4x4
+            Start with E_cut of ~60.0 Ry and converge the k-points.
+Or start with k-points of 30x30x30 and converge the energy cutoff.

     <!-- - For every periodic system you simulate, you should converge **both** the -->
     <!--   cut-off energy and k-points.
 Try adapting one of the scripts to also -->